WebberZone/better-search/readme.txt

 == Upgrade Notice ==

 = 1.4.0 =
-Highlight search results; Filterable search query; bug fixes;
+Highlight search results; Filterable search query; multisite activation; bug fixes;
 Check the Changelog for details

 == Changelog ==

 = 1.4.0 =
+* New: Network Activate the plugin on WordPress Multisite
 * New: Option to highlight search results.
 If missing, add: <code>.bsearch_highlight { background:#ffc; }</code> under Custom Styles
 * New: Fully filterable search query
 * New: Recreate Index button in the settings page